kfarr/aframe-city-builder/README.md

 ## wishlist
 * support oculus touch using aframe 0.4.0 or https://github.com/tbalouet/touch-controls
-* show a nicer default camera view / rotation
 * make the game title look nicer - either restore the geometric text from ada or create a new 2d logo
-* add an option to load a default example city
 * add some more fun placeable objects like pixel people and ufo's from <a href="https://github.com/mikelovesrobots/mmmm">mmmm</a>
 * firebase or simple db storage for scenes in json or other format
 * switch to all jquery and remove d3 dependency